 This one might well surprise you.
 You might feel like it takes you hours and hours to perfect a blog.
 Content takes serious time so how can it save time?
 But if that blog can be sent out numerous times over the coming years in response to questions you get asked over and over again, you’ll quickly get the time back.
 Turning FAQs into helpful blogs can save you many hours, stop you reinventing the wheel – and demonstrate your usefulness.
 The forgotten purpose of content – saving time!

 7. Build pride and confidence in your business

 Creating a fantastic body of content that supports and strengthens your brand builds pride and confidence in your business.
 We love seeing the change the right content makes for clients; they move from being embarrassed about the face they’re showing to the world to walking tall.
 If you’ve got your website and content right, you’ll understand the difference it makes having an online presence that reflects who you are, and demonstrates the best of what you do.
-Happiness – that’s got to be a great goal for 2017 hasn’t it?
+Happiness – that’s got to be a great goal for the year hasn’t it?

 What do you want your content to do for you?

 Setting clear, motivating goals for your content is the first step in any sound strategy.
 What do you want it to do for you and why?